Working with families

 Understanding anxiety and overwhelm by developing personalised regulation strategies.

-Creating pathways forward: Exploring educational options, courses and next steps that align with a child’s individual strengths and interests.
+Creating pathways forward: Exploring educational options, courses and next steps that align with a child or young person’s individual strengths and interests.
 We will also discuss neuroaffirmative thinking and concepts, such as double empathy and monotropism, and support discussions around the differences and similarities between neurotypes.

-We can offer your child a place in a small, weekly/fortnightly social group, consisting of no more than three other neurodivergent children or young people with aligned interests and social communication preferences.
+We can offer your child or young person a place in a small, weekly/fortnightly social group, consisting of no more than three other neurodivergent children or young people with aligned interests and social communication preferences.

-Being part of a group can help your child to:
+Being part of a group can help your child or young person to:

 experience meaningful social connections which may lead to friendships